LeSpocky/ptxdist/doc/dev_manual.rst

 and refresh the patches to save our changes.
 See the *quilt* documentation (``man 1 quilt``) for more information.

+.. note:: For patches that are intended for PTXdist upstream use the git workflow described below to get proper patch headers.

 .. _quilt: http://savannah.nongnu.org/projects/quilt

 Using Git